 For example, if you don’t handle rendered fats well, drinking the liquid fat in the skillet after cooking is a recipe for disaster (pants).

-Lastly, since it is very common to go less often, with less volume (meat is absorbed extremely efficiently!) some people mistaken this as constipation.
+Lastly, since it is very common to go less often, with less volume, (meat is absorbed extremely efficiently!) some people mistake this as constipation.
 However, some people do need help getting things moving along early on and Magnesium Citrate or Magnesium Hydroxide can aid in bowel movements.

 Insomnia is common during adaptation, and since you are purging water, nocturia is also an interrupter.
 A few hacks that help:

 - Keep your room pitch black (blackout curtains, cover LEDs) and COOL

 - Start winding down 2 hours before bed (no screens or at the least put them in night mode)